Perspective | Game 7 of the 1925 World Series was the best anyone had seen — if only they could

 Oh, we’re just getting started.

 In what the New York Times called “the wettest, weirdest and wildest game that fifty years of baseball have ever seen,” the layers of controversy and second-guessing were ideally balanced against the thrilling madness.
-In pouring rain and thick fog on a quagmire field, fielders, chasing drives in the gaps, disappeared from the sight of fans in the grandstands.
+In pouring rain and thick fog on a quagmire field, defenders, chasing drives in the gaps, disappeared from the sight of fans in the grandstands.

 Outfielders couldn’t see balls leave the bat.
 Damon Runyon said the base paths were “channels of mud.”
-The Senators screamed the umpiring crew ignored physical evidence of a foul ball they had called fair on perhaps the game’s decisive play.
+The Senators screamed the umpiring crew ignored physical evidence of a foul ball they had called fair on one of the game’s most important plays.

-If you think that’s controversial, consider this: For the only time in U.S. sports history, a team owner declined a world title.
+If you think that’s controversial, consider this: For the only time in U.S. sports history, a team owner declined a title.

-“You’re the World Champions.
-I’ll calling this game,” MLB commissioner Kennesaw Mountain Landis told Clark Griffith with his Senators leading 6-4 after five innings.
+“You’re the world champions.
+I’m calling this game,” Commissioner Kenesaw Mountain Landis told Clark Griffith with his Senators leading 6-4 after five innings.

 Perhaps in the spirit of sportsmanship or maybe fearing the fan reaction in Pittsburgh, Griffith answered, “Once you started in the rain, you’ve got to finish it.”